linrongbin16/colorbox.nvim/README.md

   It returns `true` to enable a color, `false` to disable a color.

-- List filter: A lua list that contains multiple function filters and builtin filters.
+- List filter: A lua list that contains multiple function filters.
 A colorscheme will only be enabled if _**all**_ these filters returns `true`.

 ### Timing